pfrazee/local/README.md

 LinkShUI is built for two reasons:

- 1. To give the user control over their Web applications
+ 1. To give the user more control over Web applications
  2. To compose applications in the browser using a [Service-Oriented Architecture](http://en.wikipedia.org/wiki/Service-oriented_architecture)

 It does that with [an Ajax library](//github.com/pfraze/linkjs) that allows Javascript modules in the document to respond to requests.
 That means that active programs can publish links which reflect their state: an inbox can serve `/messages/unread`, or text editor can serve `/lines/2-30`.
 This allows independent programs to communicate without tight coupling, much like STDIO does.